jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Frederick Douglass walks onto the ship headed north to freedom.

 One society lives.
 One society falls.
 Civilization unknowingly evolves.

-#### Soviets - We Got This - No They Didn't - Limits of Predictions

-Content goes here.

-#### Apollo 8 - Unifying the Levels of Consciousness - All Needed, All Equal

-- Blue and Green Earth
-- Prays
-- Nav goes out
-- Lovell orients via memory of the stars. some prayer is needed.
-- All consciousness levels are needed, based on tools inputs and environmental requirements.

 ### Mythological Truths